evilhero/mylar/README.md

 ## ![Mylar Logo](https://github.com/evilhero/mylar/blob/master/data/images/mylarlogo.png) Mylar

 ## Note that feature development has stopped as we have moved to [Mylar3](https://github.com/mylar3/mylar3).
-## This means only critical bug errors will get addressed until such time as we decide not to continue supporting this version.
-EOL is still to be decided.
+## EOL for this project is the end of 2020 and will no longer be supported.
+This repo will be archived as of Jan-1-2021.

 Mylar is an automated Comic Book (cbr/cbz) downloader program for use with NZB and torrents written in python.
 It supports SABnzbd, NZBGET, and many torrent clients in addition to DDL.